-The brownies taste best to me after a half-hour in the refrigerator, but you might like them better at room temperature.
+The Gluten-Free Brownie Bites taste best to me after a half-hour in the refrigerator, but you might like them better at room temperature.
 Fans of dense, chewy brownies will love them straight out of the freezer.

-Baking the brownies in individual tins gives each piece nice chewy edges—along with built-in portion control.
+Baking the Gluten-Free Brownie Bites in individual tins gives each piece nice chewy edges—along with built-in portion control.

 A note about Gluten-Free Flours: When I was writing Vegan Chocolate, I used Bob’s Red Mill All Purpose Gluten-Free Baking Mix.
 It works great.
 It does contains contain bean flour, and while the batter smells kind of “beany”, the odor bakes out.
 It is very important to read the label on that gluten-free mix and check whether xanthan gum is one of the ingredients.
 If it is not listed, add the optional quarter teaspoon of xanthan gum (or guar gum) to the recipe.